VIII4/Word-Guess-Game/psuedoCode.md

    -if No, repeat step 4

 Varaibles
-Array of puzzle Words to be selected at random
-String that will ref current Puzzle Word
+Array of puzzle Words to be selected at random (Global) String that will ref current Puzzle Word
-Array that will store all letters that make up puzzle word Integer var that refs numbers of remaining attempts String var that refs current user guessed letter
+Array that will store all letters that make up puzzle word Integer var that refs numbers of remaining attempts (Global) String var that refs current user guessed letter
 Array that stores previouly guessed letters
-Condition for if puzzle is solved
+Condition for if puzzle is solved(Global)